suinleelab/AIControl.jl/README.md

 ```
 wget https://raw.githubusercontent.com/hiranumn/AIControl.jl/master/aicontrolScript.jl
 ```
-Please also place the downloaded control data files to the same folder, or otherwise specify their location with `--ctrlfolder` option. mac OS users can use `curl` instead of `wget`.
+Please also place the downloaded control data files to the same folder, or otherwise specify their location with `--ctrlfolder` option. mac OS users can use `curl -O output_file_name` instead of `wget`.

 ### Step 3: Run AIControl.
 The terminal command below will run AIControl.
 ```